Artemis Fowl and the Time Paradox: Plot

-Instead of capturing the lemur, Holly is captured herself, and sold by the younger Artemis to the Extinctionists, who plan to execute her by way of an execution pit lined with flamethrowers.
-Older Artemis races to the rescue, but falls in the execution pit himself.
+Instead of capturing the lemur, Holly captures herself, and sold by the younger Artemis to the Extinctionists, who plan to execute her by way of an execution pit lined with flamethrowers.
+Older Artemis races to the rescue, but falls in the execution pit.
 There he discovers that the "flames" are holograms, and meets his old nemesis Opal Koboi, who has put the mesmer on the leader of the Extinctionists to help her collect rare species for her research.
 Artemis escapes, Holly finds him, and they fly back to Fowl Manor to return to the future.
 However Opal follows them into the time stream, escaping into the future.
 She takes over Angeline's body and pretends that she was Artemis' mother, but reveals herself when Artemis is about to inject the Spelltropy cure into her system.
 She also reveals that she caused the resembling symptoms to Spelltropy and made the whole incident herself (she dropped out of the time stream 2 days early and took control).